 From out of the darkness and strife of civil war, late 15th century England emerged stable, intact, and full of hope in a new ruling family: The Tudors.
-Thirty years of war, known as The Wars of the Roses, had torn the country apart in an unraveling political struggle.
-At its height, the Plantagenets were the conquering victors at the battles of Crécy, Poitiers, and Agincourt.
-However, in its waning days, the Plantagenets descended into madness and infighting.
-Two rival Plantagenet branches stemming from Edward III (the Houses of York and Lancaster) slaughtered each other mercilessly for decades until, in the end, the House of York under Richard III finally destroyed itself, and with it went the rule of the Plantagenets.
+The thirty years of civil war, known as The Wars of the Roses, had torn the country apart in an unraveling political struggle, and now the war had ended.
+At their zenith, the Plantagenets were the conquering victors at the battles of Crécy, Poitiers, and Agincourt.
+However, in their twilight the Plantagenets descended into madness and infighting.
+Two rival Plantagenet branches stemming from Edward III (the Houses of York and Lancaster) slaughtered each other mercilessly for decades until, in the end, the House of York under Richard III finally destroyed itself, and with it went the rule of a dynasty.
 It was a fitting end for the warrior kings of England.

-Upon the ashes of Imperial Rome the Christian Church had long established its throne, but in the coming century, the Church’s extensive rule over Europe was beginning to display the cracks of old age.
-In Rome, the power of the papacy was called into question amidst the controversial sale of “Indulgences” to remit souls -either living or dead- from Purgatory.
+Upon the ashes of Imperial Rome the Christian Church had long established its throne, but in the coming century, the Church’s extensive rule over Europe was beginning to crumble.
+In Rome, the power of the papacy was called into question amidst the controversial sale of “indulgences” to remit souls -either living or dead- from Purgatory.
 Educated men of the time saw the sale of indulgences as a cynical ploy to line the Church’s coffers.
 One of those skeptics was Martin Luther, a German monk who famously nailed his “95 Theses” to the door of Wittenberg Church in 1517.
-This seemingly unceremonious act of rebellion sparked an unexpected torrent which spread rapidly across the continent -thanks in part to the proliferation of the printing press in the mid-1400s.
-Martin Luther’s theses spawned The Protestant Reformation, a movement for religious liberation from the constricting governance of the Church of Rome.
+This seemingly unceremonious act of rebellion sparked an unexpected torrent.
+It spread rapidly across the continent thanks, in part, to the proliferation of the printing press in the mid-1400s.
+Martin Luther’s theses officially spawned The Protestant Reformation, a movement for religious liberation from the constricting governance of the Church of Rome.
 Other leaders like Zwingli and Calvin also emerged to propound a new path forward for Christian theology.
-However, with each popular movement that captures the zeitgeist comes a necessary bulwark of reaction and obstinance.
+However, with each popular movement came a necessary bulwark of reaction and obstinance.
 In this case it was the Catholic Counter-Reformation.
 While the new Protestants believed in redemption “through faith alone,” the counter-reformers sought to uphold the established Catholic institutions.
 The religious schism quickly spread across Europe leading to civil strife in nearly every country, and it eventually caused the collapse of the Holy Roman Empire (which dissolved into a series of principalities).
 By the middle of the century, the Calvinist Protestants had emerged as the leading faction against Rome, while the Catholic Jesuits defended the Church with the sword.
 The fruits of the Reformation were long-lasting and would not be resolved until the end of the Thirty Years War and the Treaty of Westphalia in 1648.

 The coming of the 16th century truly ushered in a brave new world.
-Not only was there a great opening of religious, technological, and intellectual possibilities, but also the veil that had extended over the far reaches of the earth was being lifted to the delight of the European mind.
-Italian geographers, Dutch merchants, and Portuguese, English, and Spanish seafarers began exploring new lands that were hitherto unknown.
-Bartholomew Diaz rounded the Cape of Good Hope at the southern tip of Africa in 1488, Christopher Columbus crossed the Atlantic in 1492, John Cabot was commissioned by Henry VII to explore the coast of North America in 1497, Vasco de Gama found a route to India in 1499, and in 1519 Magellan circumnavigated the earth.
-The globe was shrinking and a new royal family of England was primed to embody the ethos of this new age.
+Not only was there a great opening of religious, technological, and intellectual possibilities, but also the veil of mystery that had once extended over foreign lands was being lifted to the delight of the European mind.
+Italian geographers, Dutch merchants, Portuguese voyagers, English pirates, and Spanish seafarers began exploring new lands that were hitherto unknown.
+Bartholomew Diaz rounded the Cape of Good Hope at the southern tip of Africa in 1488, Christopher Columbus crossed the Atlantic in 1492, John Cabot was commissioned by Henry VII to explore the coast of North America in 1497, Vasco de Gama uncovered a route to India in 1499, and in 1519 Magellan circumnavigated the earth.
+The globe was shrinking and a new royal family of England was primed to embody this new ethos.

 The Tudors were Welsh by bloodline.
 They descended from the Northern Welsh community of Penmynydd in Anglesey.
 Henry Tudor’s father was Edmund Tudor who died three months before Henry was born (Edmund was captured by the Yorkists during the Wars of the Roses.
 He died of the plague while in captivity).
 Henry’s paternal grandfather was Owen Tudor, a war hero of the Battle of Agincourt during the reign of Henry V. When the king’s life was tragically cut short, Owen became a squire in the house of the Queen where he is rumored to have secretly married the widowed Queen Catherine (Henry VII’s grandmother).
 On his mother’s side, Henry’s mother, Margaret of Beaufort, was the great-granddaughter of John of Gaunt through his third wife, Catherine Swynford (John of Gaunt was the fourth son of Edward III).
 Therefore, Henry did have a connection to the royal bloodline, but it was not direct and, needless to say, Henry VII’s claim to the throne was tenuous at best, but many English noblemen were ready for an end to the fratricidal Plantagenets.